Mismiles/project-water/README.md

 Users tested the webpage and commented on grammar and formatting in order to enhance the user experience

+The website was tested on browsers including; chrome, internet explorer and firefox.

+The website was tested on different devices including; android phones (Huawei mate 20 pro and samsung galaxy s8) and the amazon kindle.

+Using the chrome browser, different screen sizes were tested.
+These included;

 ## Deployment

-The project was deployed to a Github repository; https://github.com/Mismiles/project-water It is available for public use.
+The project was deployed to a Github repository, where it is available for public view: https://mismiles.github.io/project-water/

 ## Credits